 In many countries around the world, individuals within the business found to be at fault following an accident or incident, could also receive prison sentences, and/or be removed from their position.

-Therefore, health and safety breaches no longer effect just the business but also the lives of those responsible for employees.
+Therefore, health and safety breaches no longer affect just the business but also the lives of those responsible for employees.
 A prison sentence means a huge loss of time and a criminal record which stays with someone for the rest of their lives.

 Health and Safety Compliance